CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsection{Network Architecture}

-The fundamental goal in this image-based heuristic generation for the environment is to map an RGB image $X \in R^{H\times W\times 3}$ to a semantic map $Y \in R^{H\times W\times C}$ with the same spatial resolution $H \times W$, where $C$ is the number of classes of objects present in image which is 2, in this case, being the free space and the obstacle space respectively.
+The fundamental goal in this image-based heuristic generation for the environment is to map an RGB image $X \in R^{H\times W\times 3}$ to a semantic map $Y \in R^{H\times W\times C}$ with the same spatial resolution $H \times W$, where $C$ is the number of classes of objects present in image which is 2, in this case, comprised of free space and the obstacle space.
 The input image $X$ is converted to a set of feature maps ${F_{l}}$ where l=1,...,3 from each network stage, where $F_{l} \in R^{H_{l}×W_{l}×C_{l}}$ is a $C_{l}$-dimensional feature map.
-The input image is first passed through a block comprising convolutional, batch normalization, and ReLU activation functions.
-We express a convolution layer $W^{n}(x)$ as follows:
+The input image is first passed through a block comprising a convolutional layer, a batch normalization layer, and a ReLU activation function.
+We express a convolution layer $W^{n}(x)$ depicted as in \autoref{convolutional_layer}:

-where $\odot$ represents the convolution operator, $W^{n\times n}$ represents the $n \times n$ convolutional kernel, $x$ represents the input data and $b$ represents the bias vector.
+where $\odot$ represents the convolution operator, $W^{n\times n}$ represents the $n \times n$ convolutional kernel, $x$ represents the input data, and $b$ represents the bias vector.